Surgical Procedures: Transurethral Resection of the Prostate for Prostate Cancer

 What is recovery like?

 Recovery from a TURP may include a stay in the hospital for one to two days.
-You may have a temporary urinary catheter to drain urine from your bladder.
+You may have a urinary catheter for a short time to drain urine from your bladder.
 If you are leaving the hospital with a catheter, you will be told how to care for it.

-Your medical team will talk to you about the medications you will be taking, such as those to prevent pain, blood clots, infection, and constipation or other conditions.
+Your medical team will talk to you about the medications you will be taking, like those that prevent pain, blood clots, infection, and constipation or other conditions.

-• No strenuous activity for 4-6 weeks after surgery.
+• No strenuous activity for 4 to 6 weeks after surgery.
 You can do normal light activity.

 • Do not drive while you have a catheter.